-The seventh annual TARC Fall Classic took place Saturday, Sept.
-30, 2017, at Great Brook Farm State Park in Carlisle, Mass., where runners competed in 50-mile and 50K ultramarathons, as well as half marathon and 10K races.
+The eighth annual TARC Fall Classic took place Saturday, Sept.
+29, in Carlisle, Mass.
+Runners took part in 50-mile and 50K ultramarathons as well as half-marathon and 10K races.
 Continue reading Results: TARC Fall Classic